europesip/dx-deployment/pre-requisites.md

 ---

+### ✔ DNS hostname prepared

+Before installing DX, the DNS administrator must configure the hostname that will be used to access the DX environment.

+This includes:

+- Creating the appropriate DNS record (typically an A or CNAME record)
+- Pointing it to the OpenShift ingress endpoint or load balancer
+- Ensuring that the hostname resolves correctly from the installer workstation and user networks

+> **Note:**
+> DNS configuration procedures vary across environments (internal DNS, cloud DNS, external providers, etc.),
+> therefore **the steps to create DNS entries are outside the scope of this guide**.

+---

 ### ✔ Installer user (`dxadmin`)

 This guide assumes that the `dxadmin` user already exists with the appropriate permissions to deploy DX inside the designated namespace.